Water Restoring — Water Damage Restoration

 With over a decade of service in White Plains, we have successfully handled numerous water damage incidents, including extensive basement flooding and sewer backups in residential and commercial properties.

-- EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.
+4. Antimicrobial Treatment — EPA-registered antimicrobials are applied to affected surfaces to prevent microbial growth during the drying period and to neutralize any organisms already present in Category 2 or Category 3 water.

 Certifications: IICRC WRT (Water Damage Restoration Technician) and ASD (Applied Structural Drying)